rife2/rife2/README.md

 </html>
 ```

-Note that RIFE2 internally transforms your templates into Java classes by generating heavily optimized bytecode.
+Note that RIFE2 internally transforms your templates into Java classes by
+generating optimized bytecode.

 This happens on-the-fly during development.
-For production, templates can be pre-compiled, making them incredibly fast.
+For production, templates can be
+pre-compiled, making them incredibly fast.

 ## Template Manipulation

-Let's change the example some more and create a single route that can respond to both `get` and `post` requests.
+Let's change the example some more and create a single route that can respond to
+both `get` and `post` requests.

 * the `get` request will display a form with a single button to click.
 * the `post` request will receive the form's submission and display `Hello World`.